rxfe0/suggestion-system-discord.js/README.md

-# suggestion-system-discord.js
+# suggestion-system-discord.js version 14

-Full/Advanced Suggestion System - discord.js!
+Full/Advanced Suggestion System - discord.js version 14!

 The files: suggestion.js, suggestionSetup.js are models and should be pasted in your models folder! | For MongoDB!